ryan-way/new-game-tokio-drift/README.md

 The services will be owned by the service container and borrowed mutably as needed but will be hidden behind traits to enable unit testing.

+#### Routing
+- Main will get current route.
+- Based on the current route, it will get the needed services to pass to the MainViewMdoel factory method
+- Main will pass the MainViewModel to the View upon creation
+- CurrentViewModel must be destoryed before a new one can be created

 ### Technical Decisions